2Working Holiday Visa (Subclass 417) eligibility requirements

 Not travel to Australia with a dependent child

-The Department of Home Affairs defines “dependent children” as your or your partner’s child from a current or previous relationship, who is not married, engaged or in a de facto relationship, wholly or substantially reliant on you for their basic needs of food, clothing and shelter and is under 18 years old.
+The Department of Home Affairs defines “dependent children” as your or your partner’s child from a current or previous relationship, who is not married, engaged or in a de facto relationship, wholly or substantially reliant on you for their basic needs of food, clothing and shelter, and is under 18 years old.

-Citizens from other countries will have to cover all medical expenses—sure, you can probably afford Advil, but what if you have a more serious health problem or an accident during your stay?
+Citizens from other countries will have to cover all medical expenses—sure, you can probably afford painkillers, but what if you have a more serious health problem or an accident during your stay?
 For most of us (except maybe Kiwis!), Australia is far from home, wherever home is.
 Repatriation fees can be sky-high and family may not be able to rush to Australia to help out.

-[What if…] I have to take a medical exam?
+What if I have to take a medical exam?

-[What if…] I have to provide a police certificate?
+What if I have to provide a police certificate?

 The Department of Home Affairs may ask for a police certificate from every country you lived in for more than 12 months.